3fon3fonov/exostriker/README.md

 "PyQt5", "matplotlib", "numpy", "scipy", "dill", "Jupyter", "qtconsole", and more.

+* The Exo-Striker project was inspired by the [Systemic](http://www.stefanom.org/systemic/) project.

 **Scientific papers which made the use of the Exo-Striker (to my knowledge):**